I made another covers video for my YouTube channel. This time, John Hartford's "Gentle on my Mind."

 I've been working from home for the last month.
 I've found it difficult; sometimes I feel like I'm floundering.
 The things that make teaching worthwhile—joking with students, a-ha moments, problem solving—just don't come off the same through a computer screen.
 Some of my students have produced some really excellent work in this quarantine; still, it's tough to internalize it when mediated through a screen.

 I'd like to believe that, if we'd started the year with the assumption that online education would be the norm, we'd do better.
 Our school is already accustomed to Google Classroom for the students, which is acceptable, but limited.
 As soon as the pandemic hit, we had to lean far too heavily on Google Classroom.
 Albeit robust, it's also a limited mode.
 Perhaps more importantly, it makes me an agent of Google's advertising: I, the teacher, use Google Classroom, and thereby suggest that Google/Alphabet, the corporation, is good.
-When things don't work on Google Classroom, students get discouraged, and this discouragement reinforces that Google is good.
-I don't like being a vector of corporate propaganda.
+When activities cannot be easily created and submitted through Google Classroom, students get discouraged, and this discouragement reinforces that Google is good; they feel that assignments that can be completed on Google Classroom are easier, and therefore better.
+I don't like being a vector of corporate propaganda in this way.
 I hope we can adopt a better, less corporate, system soon.

 Many people, at the beginning of quarantine, said "What will we do with all this time?"
 They had big goals to learn new things, to use the time in productive ways.
 I aimed to restart my self-directed piano and French lessons.
 However, admittedly, this hasn't worked as well as I'd hoped it would.
 I've played piano, but not very much; I've done some French, but I certainly haven't made it a daily habit.
 When I likely have time during my work-from-home workday, it's also hard to focus on personal goals when I know I'm supposed to be working at my job.
 And then I apply some more guilt on myself for not using my time more productively, even for myself.
 I feel very tired a lot; motivation has been hard to muster.